-As you can see, LGBT marketing requires you to fully understand your audience first.
+As you can see, LGBTQ+ marketing requires you to fully understand your audience first.

-The next step is to then incorporate them into your brand story by aligning your values with those of the LGBT community.
+The next step is to then incorporate them into your brand story by aligning your values with those of the LGBTQ+ community.

-LGBT consumers prefer gay-friendly hotels, so start out by building up an LGBT friendly reputation.
+LGBTQ+ consumers prefer gay-friendly hotels, so start out by building up an LGBTQ+ friendly reputation.

-And there’s no better place to start than with how you treat your own LGBT employees.
+And there’s no better place to start than with how you treat your own LGBTQ+ employees.

-Embrace diversity in your policies, broadcast your support of LGBT causes and train all staff how to treat one another in a respective and kind manner (more on that later).
+Embrace diversity in your policies, broadcast your support of LGBTQ+ causes and train all staff how to treat one another in a respective and kind manner (more on that later).

 Including gay staff in your marketing strategy is crucial as well, because you’ll have a higher chance of seeing marketing success.